zeroclipboard/zeroclipboard/docs/instructions.md

 ### Text To Copy

-Setting the clipboard text can be done in 4 ways:
+Setting the clipboard text can be done in a variety of ways:

 1. Add a `copy` event handler in which you call `event.clipboardData.setData` to set the appropriate data.
 This event is triggered every time ZeroClipboard tries to inject into the clipboard.
 Example: